trinodb/trino/docs/src/main/sphinx/security/file-system-access-control.md

 These rules control the user's ability to execute functions.

 :::{note}
-By default, all users have access to functions in the `system.builtin` schema.
-You can override this behavior by adding a rule, but this will break most queries.
+Users always have access to functions in the `system.builtin` schema, and you cannot override this behavior by adding a rule.
 :::

 Each function rule is composed of the following fields: